Skip to content

 In the first moments after the attacks on 7 October, Magen David Adom mobilised 1,500 ambulances and over 10,000 first responders.
 Tragically, six Magen David Adom colleagues were killed while responding.

-Over the following weeks, teams treated more than 4,000 patients and collected more than 192,000 blood donations.
+Since then, Magen David Adom has responded to over one million emergency calls and collected more than 300,000 units of blood.
 Magen David Adom continues to support communities, particularly those living near the borders with Gaza and Lebanon, by answering emergency calls and dispatching ambulances and paramedics.

 The plight of hostages remains a priority